 Linda grew up in South Africa where she also qualified as a social worker in 1994.
 She started working as a social worker when she moved to the UK in 2000.
 Between 2000 and 2008, she worked as a social worker both in the community and in hospital settings in London followed by a stint at the Royal Hospital for Neuro-disability, London and then at Priory Highbank Neuro Rehabilitation Centre, Bury.
 In this time she developed a keen interest and experience in working with people and their families affected by traumatic injuries and in particular brain injuries.

 Linda became a case manager in 2008, since then she has worked with a spectrum of clients with complex cognitive, emotional, behavioural, physical and social needs.
 She has been an advanced member of BABICM since 2010 and she is on the board of trustees for BISWG (Brain Injury Social Work Interest Group) - a national organisation for social workers in the field of brain injuries and is actively involved in providing training seminars for statutory social workers to improve their understanding of brain injuries.

-David is a HCPC Registered Social Worker who has worked as a Residential Manager since qualifying in 2014.
-He was CQC Registered Manager at an adults’ service specialising in Acquired Brain Injury and substance misuse until 2017 when he joined The Children’s Trust in Tadworth, Surrey to manage a residential school house, looking after children and young people with complex neuro-disabilities and acquired brain injury.
+David qualified in Social Work in 2014.
+Before joining Surrey County Council as a Registered Social Worker, he worked in residential management.
+He was CQC Registered Manager at an adults’ service specialising in Acquired Brain Injury (ABI) and substance misuse and was then House Manager at a specialist residential school for children and young people with complex neuro-disabilities and ABI.

-David joined BISWG when he was a Social Work Student at London South Bank University and is a Trustee.
+David joined BISWG when he was a Student at London South Bank University and is a Trustee.